 This threat, while on the same scale as WannaCry has received little media attention despite being present since early May.
 While the fear of open attacks keeps the public occupied, this kind of subtle attack has the chance to make its way into our systems.

 The cybersecurity community needs to work hard to ensure that our networks and devices are secured, as when it relates to cyber-attacks, the absence of evidence is not the evidence of absence.
 Strong, flexible, and easily updateable security solutions like those developed at Trillium are a necessity not only to protect users from the threats they can see, but also the ones they can’t.
+These attacks have shown people that cryptocurrency isn’t as secure as people think and some people are selling their cryptocurrencies like Ripple on a trading site to make sure their safety isn’t compromised.
+If you want to do this to then click here to view the site.
 The importance of swift preemptive action cannot be denied, as indeed an ounce of prevention is worth a pound of cure.